MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 ~~~~~~
 docker run --name mofem_build mofem_build
 ~~~~~~
+This command compiles users modules and runs tests.
+However, results of compilation are not part of the container but are stored in the volume.
+Several docker containers can share volume, by the option, *--volumes-from mofem_build*, and use it as space where data can be easily exchanged.

 If you do not exactly understand what is *docker image*, *docker container* and *docker volume* do not worry.
 You do need to only know how to run and develop